Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Empirical Application

 \section{Empirical Application}

-We examine whether the Wald test based on the generalized Durbin estimator proposed in this paper can mitigate the over-rejection problem observed for Wald tests based on the FGLS-D and FGLS-CO estimators.
-In Section~\ref{sec:durbin_model}, we show that, under the $EBD$ condition, the generalized Durbin estimator is consistent, whereas the FGLS-D and FGLS-CO estimators are not.
-Our simulation results in Section~\ref{sec:durbin_sim}, however, indicate that the Wald test based on the generalized Durbin estimator can still exhibit non-negligible size distortions in finite samples.
+We examine whether the Wald test based on the generalized Durbin estimator proposed in this paper can mitigate the over-rejection problem observed for Wald tests based on the FD and FCO estimators.
+In Section~\ref{sec:durbin_model}, we show that, under the $EBD$ condition, the generalized Durbin estimator is consistent, whereas the FD and FCO estimators are not.
+At the same time, our simulation results in Section~\ref{sec:durbin_sim} indicate that the Wald test based on the generalized Durbin estimator is not immune to finite-sample size distortions.
 We therefore employ a bootstrap bias correction to improve finite-sample size control.

 To illustrate the empirical relevance of our approach, we revisit the Fama--French multifactor models studied by \citet{fama1993crf,fama2015ffa}.
 As noted by \citet{moriya2024tif}, there remains ongoing debate over the validity of the FF multifactor models.
 In empirical studies (e.g., \citet{fama1993crf,fama2015ffa,fama2016daf,fama2017itf,fama2018cf,fama2020ccs}; \citet{cakici2013svm}), it has become standard practice to apply the GRS test to assess the validity of FF multifactor models.
 However, our simulation evidence in Section~\ref{sec:durbin_sim} shows that both the GRS test and the HAR test can suffer severe size distortions when the $BD$ condition fails.
 Because $BD$ is more restrictive, and thus less empirically plausible, than $EBD$, and because the GRS and HAR tests are consistent under $BD$ but not under $EBD$, we do not employ these procedures in our empirical analysis.
-Instead, we compare the bootstrap bias-corrected Wald test based on the generalized Durbin estimator with Wald tests based on the FGLS-D and FGLS-CO estimators.
+Instead, we compare the bootstrap bias-corrected Wald test based on the generalized Durbin estimator with Wald tests based on the FD and FCO estimators.